justinmichaud/ion/README.md

+Ion - An Oxidized Electron
-Goal: Gui toolkit allowing apps to be built using html/css, in native rust instead of javascript
+Goal: Gui toolkit allowing apps to be built using html/css, in native rust instead of javascript.
+Basically, electron with rust instead of javascript

 TODO:
-- Hello world click counter application with rust click listener

 - Component + databinding example: todolist
 - Save button for todolist